Basic science departments conduct research that leads to radical new understandings of the body and disease.

 The Department of Molecular Microbiology and Immunology (MMI) faculty has diverse research interests, specializing in animal virology, microbial genetics, molecular and cellular immunology, cellular differentiation/aging, post-transcriptional regulation, and chemical carcinogenesis.
 Located on the Health Sciences campus in the Elaine Stevely Hoffman Medical Research Center and the USC Norris Comprehensive Cancer Center, it is well equipped for research in microbial physiology and genetics, electron microscopy, virology, cellular and molecular biology, genetic toxicology and immunology.

 The Department of Physiology and Neuroscience plays a leading role in the research and teaching activities of the Keck School of Medicine of USC.
 Our faculty have won numerous awards, both national and University-wide, in both of these areas, and they are regularly invited to present seminars and plenary lectures at universities and conferences throughout the US and overseas.
 Department faculty members serve on many national and international scientific committees, often in leadership roles.

-The Department of Preventive Medicine at the Keck School of Medicine of USC has been a leader in its field since its founding in 1977 and has made many noteworthy contributions to the understanding of public health and disease etiology, treatment and prevention.
+The Department of Population and Public Health Sciences at the Keck School of Medicine of USC has been a leader in its field since its founding in 1977 and has made many noteworthy contributions to the understanding of public health and disease etiology, treatment and prevention.
 These include pioneering research on the relationship between hormones and cancer, the ability of exercise to reduce breast cancer risk, demonstration of the impact of air pollution on childhood lung function development, advances in the etiology, treatment and prevention of pediatric obesity, as well as novel methodological research focusing on the interaction between genes and the environment.

 Drawing on the new scientific knowledge of stem cells and the rapidly advancing field of regenerative medicine, the Department of Stem Cell Biology and Regenerative Medicine leads research and training in developmental and stem cell biology, human embryology, regenerative medicine and the translational and therapeutic aspects of stem cell technology.
 As home to one of the first graduate programs in stem cell biology and regenerative medicine in the United States, the department’s faculty and researchers will continue to revolutionize the understanding of human biology and chart the course for the medicine of the future — regenerative medicine.